steenbjerg/camunda-test-process/README.md

 * https://docs.camunda.org/manual/develop/user-guide/quarkus-integration - how to integrate Camunda into Quarkus
 * https://forum.camunda.io/t/classnotfoundexception-for-mp-restclient-interfaces-since-quarkus-version-2-8-2/38327 - another developer having the same problem and a workaround.

+## Camunda solution

+I created an support issue at Camunda support (https://jira.camunda.com/browse/SUPPORT-20108 - probably not visibel to you unless you have bought support).
+They responded with a workaround which seems to work.
+You simply have to add an application scoped bean (class dk.stonemountain.CoreProcessEngineConfig) to your Quarkus application.